When appraising an aircraft, knowledge, experience, and judgment are critical.

 Mr. Bransky holds two degrees granted by Southern Illinois University in 1980: a B.S. in Aviation Management and an A.A.S. in Aviation Technology.
-In 2006 he earned the Certified Aviation Manager (CAM) designation from the National Business Aviation Association (NBAA).
+In 2006 he earned the highly respected Certified Aviation Manager (CAM) designation from the National Business Aviation Association (NBAA).
 Active aviation related professional memberships include the: Aviation Insurance Association (AIA), Lawyer-Pilots Bar Association (LPBA), and National Business Aviation Association (NBAA).

 A detailed curriculum vitae is available upon request.

 PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft or to develop expert opinions, exercise due diligence and ask the tough questions and exercise due diligence.
-What is this person's experience level, and what type of aviation background does he possess?
-Beware of the inexperienced "low-ball" bidder... his learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.
+Confirm their appraiser credentials, their appraisal experience, and the depth of their aviation background.
+Beware of inexperienced "low-ball" bidders... their learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.

-Remember... dealing with an experienced professional brings peace-of-mind.
-Mr. Bransky's decades of high quality experience will assure that your appraisal needs are dealt with correctly, thoroughly, and professionally.
+Remember... working with an experienced professional brings peace-of-mind.
+Mr. Bransky's decades of high quality experience assures that your aircraft appraisal needs will be handled correctly, thoroughly, and professionally.

 Call (404) 921-3767 to discuss how we may be of service to you and your organization.